jhalverson/data_science/project_hubevents/README.md

 This project started with George Mokray.
 For more than 10 years, George has been manually compiling a list of interesting events going on in the Boston/Cambridge area ([http://hubevents.blogspot.com](http://hubevents.blogspot.com)).
-I met George when he approached us at the Boston Chapter for Data Science for the Social Good.
+I met George when he approached us at the Boston Chapter of Data Science for the Social Good.
 I have been leading the technical work since July of 2015.

 I presented this projet at Data-Con on August 8, 2015 in Cambridge, MA.
 A hackathon devoted to the project took place in the